academe/google-webfonts-for-woo-framework/google-fonts-for-woo-framework/readme.txt

 Changes have been made so that it works with PHP5.2 and has been reported as working.
 However, I work under 5.3 so some incompatibilities may creep in by accident from time-to-time - just report them and I will do my best to fix as quickly as possible.

+Please let me know how this plugin works for you, whether you like it, and how it can be improved.

 == Installation ==

 1. Upload google-fonts-for-woo-framework/ to the `/wp-content/plugins/` directory or google-fonts-for-woo-framework.zip through the "Add Plugins" administration page.